-Each of these four SLCPs are being addressed in the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC).
-The CCAC is comprised of developing and developed countries, along with UNEP, UNDP, the European Commission, and the World Bank, as well as non-governmental organizations.
-The G8 countries joined the Coalition and their leaders requested the World Bank to conduct a study of how best to integrate SLCP reductions in its programs.
+All four of these SLCPs are being addressed in the Climate & Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC).
+The CCAC is comprised of developing and developed countries, along with UNEP, UNDP, UNIDO, the European Commission, and the World Bank, as well as non-governmental organizations.9 The G8 countries joined the Coalition and their leaders requested the World Bank to conduct a study of how best to integrate SLCP reductions in its programs.

-In addition to being included in the CCAC, HFCs are addressed in the Rio + 20 declaration, The Future We Want, where leaders supported phasing down HFC production and use.10 Such a phase down can be achieved through the Montreal Protocol, while simultaneously improving the energy efficiency of refrigerators, air conditioners, and other equipment and products that use these chemicals, thus reducing CO2 emissions as well.
-The Federated States of Micronesia has made a formal proposal to amend the Montreal Protocol to do this, as have the North American Parties (Mexico, Canada, and the U.S.).11 As of 2013 more than 100 Parties have expressed support.12 Action at national and regional levels, such as the European Union's regulatory efforts, also can help reduce HFCs, as can voluntary efforts.
+In addition to being included in the CCAC, HFCs are addressed in the Rio + 20 declaration, The Future We Want, where the world's leaders supported phasing down HFC production and use.10 Such a phase down can be achieved through the Montreal Protocol, while simultaneously improving the energy efficiency of refrigerators, air conditioners, and other equipment and products that use these chemicals, thus reducing CO_2 emissions as well.
+The Federated States of Micronesia has made a formal proposal to amend the Montreal Protocol to do this, as have the North American Parties (Mexico, Canada, and the U.S.).11 As of 2013 more than 100 Parties have expressed support.12 Action at national and regional levels, such as the European Union's regulatory efforts13, also can reduce HFCs, as can voluntary efforts.14

-Although reducing SLCPs is essential for reducing near-term climate impacts, it is not sufficient.
-Aggressive reductions in CO2 emissions also are essential for limiting temperature rise.
-However, in contrast to the short lifetime of SLCPs, only about half of CO2 emissions are removed from the atmosphere in the first hundred years with a significant fraction lasting for several millennia.13 Reducing CO2 emissions now, in line with 450 parts per million (ppm) scenarios, can avoid approximately 0.15°C of additional warming compared to the warming expected from a business-as-usual (BAU) scenario within 30 years, growing to 0.5°C within 50 years.14 However, such cuts to CO2 alone, would still see temperatures rise above 2°C by the middle of this century (see Fig. 5).
+Although reducing SLCPs is essential for reducing near-term warming and climate impacts, it is not sufficient.
+Aggressive reductions in CO_2 emissions also are essential for limiting temperature rise.
+However, in contrast to the short lifetime of SLCPs, only about half of CO_2 emissions are removed from the atmosphere in the first hundred years with a significant fraction lasting for several millennia.15 Reducing CO_2 emissions now, in line with 450 parts per million (ppm) scenarios, can avoid approximately 0.15°C of additional warming compared to the warming expected from a business-as-usual (BAU) scenario within 30 years, growing to 0.5°C within 50 years.16 However, such cuts to CO_2 alone would still see temperatures rise above 2°C by the middle of this century (see Fig. 5).

-Importantly, SLCP and CO_2 reductions are complementary, and if large-scale reductions of both are undertaken immediately there is a high probability of keeping the increase in global temperature to less than 1.5°C above the pre-industrial temperature for the next 30 years and below the 2°C guardrail for the next 60 to 90 years (see Fig. 4 & 5).
+Importantly, SLCP and CO_2 reductions are complementary, and if large-scale reductions of both are undertaken immediately there is a high probability of keeping the increase in global temperature to less than 1.5 °C above the pre-industrial temperature for the next 30 years and below the 2 °C guardrail for the next 60 to 90 years (see Fig. 4 & 5).

-Introduction to Short-lived Climate Pollutants
+Introduction to Short-Lived Climate Pollutants